5 Things All Parents of Children with Special Needs Should Know About Navigating the Education System.

 As the parent of a child with special needs, you might feel like you are the only one struggling to navigate the education system.
 However, you are not alone.
 There are millions of other parents in the same situation as you.

-There is Support Available
+Support is Available

-There is a lot of support available for parents of children with special needs navigating the education system.
+There is a lot of support available for parents of children with special needs navigating the special education system.

 You can get help from other parents who have gone through the same experiences as you.
 There are also several great websites and organizations that can help you to understand the system more and to learn about your rights.
 Here are a few to get you started: